cubee-cb/linux-gaming-compat/DENT-FEDORA43.md

 - Common:
   - NDI output doesn't seem to work, at least not with Flatpak OBS's DistroAV plugin.
 Unsure where the issue lies.
 - Via `umu-launcher` command line:
-  - For Spout2 capture, use [Spout2PW](https://github.com/hoshinolina/spout2pw/wiki).
+  - For Spout2 capture, use [Spout2PW](https://github.com/hoshinolina/spout2pw/wiki). (see above for OBS setup)
-    - Effectively, for Flatpak OBS install `Plugin.OBSPWVideo` then run VNyan with `/path/to/spout2pw.sh umu-run /path/to/VNyan.exe`
     - This way, you can have transparent capture without using screen capture with a colour key.
 - Via Heroic:
   - Needs fonts installed via Winetricks to render text properly:
     - `corefonts`
   - Unsure if transparency works; you may need to colour key the black background in OBS and make sure your model never uses pure black.
     - Using Spout2PW with Heroic doesn't seem to work.
 Log ends immediately after launch, though Heroic still shows launching.